phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 | pegOffsetValueEp | No | New trailing offset |
 | pegPriceType | No | New peg price type |

+orderID and origClOrdID can not be both empty

 ## Cancel order by order ID or client order ID